INWA is the Global Governing Body promoting Nordic Walking and we want to offer our support and collaboration for all research.

 The list also highlights the macro-categories of interest (cardiovascular, cancer, obesity, etc.) and the type of pathology treated with Nordic Walking.
 It is also emphasized whether the reference technique of the study is INWA or not.

 Some graphs are further represented to support a more in-depth analysis of the various macro-areas and specific areas.

 All the work is made available to all ANWI and INWA instructors to expand their knowledge on the subject.
-If you wish to have acces please send an email to INWA OFFICE
+If you wish to have acces please follow the link

 – Larynx and hypopharyngeal